team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 ### Interfaces

 An interface is thankfully simple, after the complexity of a lambda.
 Interfaces are general types, which must be "implemented", just like a class would be extended, though a class can implement multiple interfaces.
-An interface can have instances, constructors, and methods, just like a class, but these **do not need to contain code**.
+An interface can have instances variables and methods, just like a class, but these **do not need to contain code or values**.
 What an interface does, then, is guarantee certain methods and data values will be in its implementations, though it says nothing about what those methods will do.